Modoc Nation: Government

-The Modoc Nation is headquartered in Miami, Oklahoma and based largely in Ottawa County.
-Of the 250 enrolled tribal members, 120 live within the state of Oklahoma.
-The Tribe's chief is Bill Follis, who was instrumental in securing renewed federal recognition in 1978.
+Burkybile succeeded Bill Follis, who was instrumental in securing renewed federal recognition in 1978.
 The tribe's federal recognition had been terminated in the 1950s, along with that of the Klamath Reservation, where other Modoc people lived.
 The Modoc tribal jurisdictional area falls within Ottawa County, Oklahoma.
 Follis also led the tribe in acquiring a land base.

-The tribe's government complex includes an archives and library.
-It is the only one in the area dedicated to Native American history and genealogy.
+The tribe's government complex includes an archive and library.

 Economic development

 The Modoc Nation operates a housing authority; a casino established in 1998, together with the Miami Nation; and Red Cedar Recycling, founded in 1996 and open to the larger community.
 They manage the Modoc Bison Project and are a member of the Inter-Tribal Bison Council.
 They also issue their own tribal license plates.
 The casino, known as The Stables, is located in Miami, Oklahoma, and includes a restaurant and gift shop.

 Red Cedar Recycling provides free cardboard and paper recycling for area businesses and residents; they also pay the market rate for aluminum to recycle.
 The tribal company provides educational materials about recycling and hosts tire recycling events.

 In the 21st century, the tribe engaged in what is known as "payday lending", considered controversial for the often high rates of fees charged to customers.
 It allowed a corporation to be formed under the tribe's name and legal status in order to bypass state usury laws.
 While the tribe maintains nothing illegal was done, the leader of the corporation, Scott Tucker was convicted of financial violations and sentenced in January 2018 to more than 16 years in federal prison.
 His company and others involved were ordered to pay $1.3 billion by the Federal Trade Commission.
-Today the tribe independently engages in "payday lending" on a far smaller scale, which generates revenue.
+Today, the tribe independently engages in "payday lending" on a far smaller scale, which generates revenue.